despicablehorror/despicablehorror/README.md

 thank you for visiting my profile ! 🎀

+C+H is always accepted, but pls don't cover or h*mp me <3 DNC for any of my characters, but asking for inspo is always alright since I usually do cosplays.
+SCP fans please INT !! :)
+I am a bi fictosexual and aroace, so no I'm not gonna touch you :3

+I love my husband ! ❤︎

+~ Interests:
+SCP, DHMIS, Deltarune/Undertale, Blocktales, REG, Animal Jam, Femtanyl, CRK, Weirdcore/Dreamcore, GHE and Dandy's World.
+There are some others. idk.

+Links !

 🎀
 <a href="https://scp-wiki.wikidot.com/drclef-member-page">clef's personnel file 【 13+ content 】</a>
 ─ ⋆⋅☆⋅⋆ ─